 The UAV requests C2 authorization at PDU session modification as follows:

-Figure 5.2.5.2-1: PDU Session modification for C2 communication (common PDU session for UAV communication)
+Figure 5.2.5.2-1: PDU Session modification for C2 communication (common PDU session for UAS services)

-1. The UAV establishes a PDU Session for connectivity to USS as described in clause 5.2.3.
+1. The UAV establishes a PDU Session for USS communication as described in clause 5.2.3.

 2. The UAV requests C2 authorization by initiating PDU Session Modification procedure.
 The UAV includes the pairing information as part of UAS container in the PDU Session modification request.
 The USS may also use its locally configured pairing information for UAV - UAV-C pairing authorization.
 The pairing information includes the CAA-level UAV ID of the requesting UAV and also includes identification information of UAV-C to pair if available.
 The UAS container may include other information such as Flight Authorization information.